 12. This luxury unit with endless amenities

 Widely known for offering great experiences, The Forest Lodge provides you free access to countless desirable amenities, including the Manor’s spa, sauna, and gym.
 This Airbnb, in particular, is a single unit that can fit a small family.

 Aside from its amenities, its location is even more desirable.
-The Forest Lodge sits in Camp John Hay; it’s a short walking distance to most of Baguio’s commercial hotspots.
+The Forest Lodge sits in Camp John Hay, a short distance from most of Baguio’s commercial hotspots.
 You can also enjoy numerous recreational activities around the area, including horseback riding, mini-golf, the butterfly sanctuary, and the treetop adventure.
+Book this Airbnb here.

 13. This sleek modern hotel with an in-house brewery

 Overlooking views of Mount Cabuyao, Mongolian buffets, and an in-house craft brewery, The Podium Boutique Hotel along Ben Palispis Highway provides a cool new experience of Baguio City.
 This 37-bedroom boutique hotel has comfortable bedrooms, packed with basic amenities including high-speed WiFi, a bathtub, and a flat-screen TV.

 14. This safari-themed lodge for the outdoor lover